CatalystPulse/heisenberg-retro/README.md

 1. Open the Extensions sidebar in VS Code
 2. Search for "Heisenberg_Retro"
 3. Click Install
-4. Go to `File > Preferences > Color Theme` and select "Heisenberg"
+4. Go to `File > Preferences > Color Theme` and select "Heisenberg_Retro"

 ## Manual Installation

-1. Download the latest `.vsix` file from the releases page
+1. Download the latest `heisenberg-retro-0.0.1.vsix` file from the releases page
 2. In VS Code, go to `View > Command Palette`
 3. Type `Extensions: Install from VSIX`
 4. Select the downloaded file